 Pro tip: Never use the same plunger used for toilets.
 You wouldn’t brush your teeth in the toilet so don’t cross contaminate the sink, buy a new one and label it for non-toilet use and store separately so your guests don’t use it for toilet clogs.

 Step #4.
 Snake the drain.

 A drain snake is a handheld flexible auger that is often used to dislodge larger clogs in plumbing.
 You can typically purchase one for around $15 or so from your local home improvement store or hardware store.

 Interestingly, a drain snake works just the opposite of the way that a plunger does.
 Instead of using suction to dislodge it, once the drain snake reaches the clog you turn the crank to push the snake further into it.
 This causes parts of the clog to break up and allows it to continue down the drain.
 The snake may also grab part of the clog as you retract it, allowing you to pull it out.

 The snake is one of the plumber’s favorite tools because it allows you to reach clogs and remove them without having to dismantle the piping.

 Although these DIY techniques are quite effective in removing bathroom sink clogs, you should consider hiring a plumber if none of these methods work, or if you encounter something unexpected while you perform them.

 If you have a large plumbing problem that requires professional expertise, you may find that in trying to solve your plumbing problem by yourself, you are actually doing more harm than good.
-Instead of trying to tackle it yourself give Trinity Plumbing a call at (770) 480-7687 to schedule a service call today.
+Instead of trying to tackle it yourself, contact Trinity Plumbing to schedule a service call today.